You can stop worrying about damp in your home thanks to this budget appliance

 Daewoo 700ml dehumidifier

-At £35, the Daewoo 700ml dehumidifier costs a fraction of some of the other best dehumidifiers.
+At £35, the Daewoo 700ml dehumidifier costs a fraction of other models.
 It’s compact and lightweight, making it ideal for small rooms and moving between different areas of your home.

 While it’s “not suitable for large or very humid spaces”, it’s a “quiet, energy-efficient and affordable way to improve air quality”, noted Joanne in her review.
 “I used it in a damp, musty-smelling cupboard in the living room and noticed the difference in a few days,” she added, so you shouldn’t need to worry so much about the damp in your home with this nifty appliance.